VR3ED/SleepStages_prediction/README.md

 Project-1 for digital signal and image management (23/24).
 Main focus is comparaison of deep models running on raw eeg data and simple models trained on extracted feateures from EEG

+To start both projects, simply downlaod all files from github.
+Then decompress them and place them in the same folder.
+You can then open said folder with your IDE of preference.

-To start both projects, simply open the `Project1.ipynb` file (or  `Project1-LiveDemo.ipynb`) in your IDE (it is recommended to use Visual Studio Code by installing the Jupyter extension to read notebooks) and create a virtual environment.
+Once Folder is loaded, open the `Project1.ipynb` file (or  `Project1-LiveDemo.ipynb`) in your IDE (it is recommended to use Visual Studio Code by installing the Jupyter extension to read notebooks) and create a virtual environment.
 If opened in Visual Studio Code, a popup should appear to create it automatically.
 Below are the instructions to manually create a virtual environment:

 1. First, create a virtual environment: